 - Rhyming works.
 Think of some large brands or companies.
 Do they have rhyming jingles?
 They probably do because rhyming helps your brain remember things.
 Try it out in your social media.

 Take a few minutes to look over your product descriptions and see where you can improve them.
-Tomorrow we are going to look at calls to action, because they are just important as basic copywriting.
-(Did you see what I just did there?)
-Pin this post to share it with another small business owner – just hover over it or tap it:
+Now, we are going to look at calls to action, because they are just important as basic copywriting.
+Head to this post now to read more.